Shabakty: Course

 The Shabakty river has its origin in a spring of the northern slopes of the Karatau Range.
 It heads roughly northwestwards down a canyon with steep sides.
 The bottom of the river channel is pebbly and the water is fresh and clean.
 In its final stretch its valley widens and the river bends and flows roughly northwards, parallel to the Ushbas river to the west.
 Finally the Shabakty ends up in the southeastern shore of Akzhar lake.
-The river is fed mainly by rain, snow and groundwater.
+The river is sustained mainly by rain, snow and groundwater.
 In the summer, when the riverbed dries, the river doesn't reach the salt lake cluster.